SebastianSimon/firefox-omni-tweaks/README.md

 * `-h`, `-?`, `--help`, `--?`

   If this option is present, the help information is printed, and the script exits.
+  The help text contains contextual information such as the path name of the script source, the default options, etc.

 ### Available options